-E-tailers have a myriad of marketing challenges, and tops on the list is maintaining affordable and high performing PPC campaigns.
+E-tailers have a myriad of marketing challenges, and tops on the list is maintaining affordable and high performing Google Ads campaigns.
 From managing keywords to drafting stellar ad copy, there’s a lot to master when it comes to ecommerce PPC.
-Your sure-fire solution is always to hire a PPC pro like Webrageous; if you’re still keen on going it alone, heed the following tips and you’ll have a definite head start on your competitors.
+Your sure-fire solution is always to hire a Google Ads pro like Webrageous; if you’re still keen on going it alone, heed the following tips and you’ll have a definite head start on your competitors.

 Tip #1: Include Pricing in Your Ad Copy

 Google Ads campaigns for ecommerce sites are not about targeting the most number of clicks, but rather, garnering the most relevant clicks.
 When you include pricing for your featured items, you’re automatically narrowing the field and ensuring the clicks are qualified customers.
 Some marketers choose to hide pricing until visitors reach the actual sales pages, yet stats show repeatedly that buyers are not easily fooled.
 When a user is shopping for a specific item, they almost always have a price threshold.
 Since you’re paying for every click you receive on your ads, an excellent way to guarantee conversions is to call out the price in your ad copy.

 Tip #2: Use Specific Brand Names and Model Numbers

 Bidding on the highest converting keywords is essential to Google Ads success.
 When you run an ecommerce site, your best bet is targeting customers that are ready to buy your products, not those that are still in the researching phase.
 One way to capitalize on this strategy is to include specific model numbers and exact product names in your ad copy and keywords.
 Anyone searching for something as targeted as a model number is obviously ready to purchase that product.
 Crafting a very product-centric keyword strategy is an excellent way to boost returns on your PPC campaigns.

 Tip #3: Master the Art of Optimization